Failed, Silenced, Erased - How Telford’s Institutions Betrayed My Children

 They took my son’s right to an education.

-They took my livelihood, my stability, my quality of life.
+They took my livelihood, my stability, our quality of life.

 All because I dared to fight for them.